GPII/universal/testData/solutions/solutionsDescription/com_microsoft_windows_closedCaptions.md

 ## Limitations

 * Currently we are not able to trigger the subtitles because the system setting intended for that task isn't honored.

+As described in this comment from [GPII-2750](https://issues.gpii.net/browse/GPII-2750?focusedCommentId=42709&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-42709) feedback has been reported to Microsoft regarding this limitation.